doitintl/iris3/README.md

 [new project](https://cloud.google.com/resource-manager/docs/creating-managing-projects#creating_a_project)
 within your Google Cloud organization.

-You will need the following IAM permissions on your Google Cloud organization to complete the deployment:
+You will need the following IAM permissions on your Google Cloud _organization_ (not just the project) to complete the deployment:

  * App Engine Admin
  * Logs Configuration Writer
  * Pub/Sub Admin

-##### Install dependencies

-`pip install -r requirements.txt -t lib`

 ##### Deploy
-* Edit `app.yaml`, changing the secret token for PubSub.
+* Optionally edit `app.yaml`, changing the secret token for PubSub.
 * Run  `./deploy.sh <project-id>`

 ##### Configuration

 Configuration is stored in the `config.json` file, which includes.

-1. `labels` - A list of labels that will be applied to the resources (if the plugin implements a function by the name _get_<LABELNAME>)
+`labels` - A list of labels that will be applied to the resources (if the plugin implements a function by the name `_get_<LABELNAME>`).
-2. `on_demand` - A list of plugins that will label whenever there is a new object of their type (as opposed to labeling at application startup or on schedule).

 ### Local Development
-For local development, rename and edit `dev_config.json.template` to `dev_config.json`,then run `main.py` as an ordinary Flask application.
+For local development, rename and edit `dev_config.json.template` to `dev_config.json`, edit it,then run `main.py` as an ordinary Flask application.

-## Extension
+## Extension with plugins
-Iris is easily extendable to support labeling of other GCP services.
+Iris is easily extensible to support labeling of other GCP resources.
-You will need to create a Python file in the `/plugins` directory, with a subclass of `Plugin`.
+You will need to create a Python file in the `/plugins` directory, holding a subclass of `Plugin`.

 The Python file and class name should be the same, except for case:
-The filename should be lowercase and the class name should be in Title case.
+The filename should be lowercase and the class name should be in Title case (only the first character should be in upper case).

-In addition to implementing abstract methods, you will need `_get_<LABELNAME>` methods
+In each class, in addition to implementing abstract methods, you will need `_get_<LABELNAME>` methods.
+If the resource cannot receive labels on-demand (as the result of a log event generated when the resource is created), then also override `is_on_demand` and return `False`.

-This application will add labels that are defined in the `config.json` file, but only if `_get_<LABELNAME>` method is defined in the relevant plugin.
-See existing plugins for examples.